 Factors determining offer of placement include: the student’s ability to benefit from Amity College’s program (entrance exam and interviews), date of application, siblings and staff children will be given preferential treatment (where possible).

-Orientation days are arranged for children enrolling for Kindergarten in December.
-All new students from Kindergarten to year 12 will have Orientation Day one day before the rest of the College starting, in January.
+Orientation days are arranged for children enrolling for Kindergarten and year 7 in November.
 Orientation days are designed to help familiarise children and parent with the school facilities and review the student hand book, to learn about the school rules (student code of conduct) and administration requirements.
 The students will also be addressed and welcomed by the Principal, appropriate personnel, and various College Coordinators.

 Amity College does not provide Intensive English Courses for High School or Primary School students.
 Information about public high shcool which offer Intensive English Courses can be found on NSW Department of Education website.

 To gain entry into Amity College students who are not Australian citizens need to meet the English Language requirements for the course they are applying for.